BNLIF/drop/yaml/README.md

 - `ch_saturated_threshold`: int.
 Threshold below which a channel is considered saturated.
 Unit: ADC.

 ## Calibration info
 - `spe_fit_results_file`: str.
 SPE calibration are saved to a csv file.
-By default YamlReader looks for this file in yaml/spe directory.
-Specify the relative path with respect to yaml directory.
-For Example: `spe/b/bnl1t_spe_fit_results_220826.csv`
+Specify the absolute path to the file.
+All PMT calibration results are saved in CERNBOX under `WbLS-DATA/db/spe`.
 - `interpolate_spe`: bool.
 If `False`, use calibrated PMT info specified by `spe_fit_results_file` to do the spe normalization.
-If `True`, DROP will neglect `spe_fit_results_file` and automatically search for the two most recent led calibration results (one before and one after) in `yaml/spe/b/` directory according to the date.
+If `True`, DROP will use the directory specified by `spe_fit_results_file` and automatically search for the two most recent led calibration results by datetime (one before and one after) in it.
 It will then do a linear interpolation between the two calibration results.
 The subdirectory `b/` just tracks PMT SPE fitting algorithm (ex. suppose one day we decide to use more sophisticated algorithm than simple Gaussian fit, we will create a new subdirectory for new calibration results). **Note: Be careful when HV is adjusted.
 You must take two consecutive LED runs, one with the original HV, and another with new HV value**

 ## Event Reconstruction Config